-Now a days Samsung is taking a lot more time for it’s budget line of Galaxy Android Smartphones for the developing market.
-This will ensure that the competition from their neighbours are well addressed.
+Now a days Samsung is taking a lot more time for it’s budget line of Galaxy Android Smartphones in the developing market.
+This will ensure that the competition from their neighbors are well addressed.
 One of it’s latest in the line is the M Series and we have today the Galaxy M30 which is a spot on Smartphone that very much justifies it’s price.

-The Samsung Galaxy M30 comes with 6GB RAM, 6.4 inches Super AMOLED capacitive touchscreen display, Octacore processor, triple camera and additional 16 MP selfie camera.
-It also has a 5000 mAh Li-Po battery which will gurantee smooth backup for longer time.
+The Samsung Galaxy M30 comes with 6GB RAM, 6.4 inches Super AMOLED capacitive touchscreen display, Octa core processor, triple camera and additional 16 MP selfie camera.
+It also has a 5000 mAh Li-Po battery which will guarantee smooth backup for longer time.